tobischimanski/extreme-weather-event-impacts/README.md

-# Extreme Weather Event Impacts: Datasets and Code Descriptions
+# Extreme Weather Event Impacts: Data, Models and Code

 This is the GitHub repository for the paper "[What Firms Actually Lose (and Gain) from Extreme Weather Event Impacts](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=6035794)".
 It includes the datasets and the code to create it.